Polaritons for testing the universality of an impurity in a Bose-Einstein condensate

-We now turn our attention to the description of slow-light in the presence of atomic interactions.
+{\it Polaritons.-} We now turn our attention to the description of slow-light in the presence of atomic interactions.
 We consider atoms with an internal three-level structure as illustrated in Fig.~\eqref{Fig1} (inset) in a $\Lambda$ scheme.
-Atoms form a Bose-Einstein condensate in the $|b\rangle$ atomic state, an excited state $|e\rangle$ couples to a photon field $|a\rangle$ whereas a classical field couples the excited state $|e\rangle$ and a third state $|c\rangle.$
+Atoms form a Bose-Einstein condensate in the $|b\rangle$ atomic state, an excited state $|e\rangle$ couples to a photon field $|a\rangle$ whereas a classical field couples the excited state $|e\rangle$ and a third state $|c\rangle.$ {In this case, the optical medium is the BEC, which is driven by a weak probe light denoted as $|a\rangle$.
+The absorption of a photon in the BEC excites an atom into the state $|e\rangle$.
+A stronger classical field then couples the excited state to the metastable state $|c\rangle$.
+As we will explain in the following, this configuration leads to EIT and dark-state polaritons.}